-Muhammad Aiman and Mansur Masih
+Muhammad Shahwahid1 and Mansur Masih2

-Abstract The study is set up with two objectives. (i) To examine how the macroeconomic factors influence the performance of stock markets. (ii) To examine the relationship between the Shariah compliance stocks (Shariah stocks) performance and non-Shariah compliance stocks (conventional stocks) performance in relation to the impact of changes to macroeconomic factors.
-Based on the finding of the study, it is identified that the there is a long run theoretical relationship between the macroeconomic factors (interest rate, inflation, crude oil price) and the stocks performance both Shariah stocks and conventional stocks.
-The results tend to indicate that any changes in the macroeconomic factors do have an impact on both Shariah and conventional stocks.
+Abstract The paper focuses on the determinants of Islamic and conventional stocks.
+Based on the findings of the study, it is evidenced that there is a long term theoretical relationship between the macroeconomic factors (interest rate, inflation, crude oil price) and the stocks' performance both Islamic (Shariah) stocks and conventional stocks.
+The results tend to suggest that any changes in the macroeconomic factors do have an impact on both Shariah and conventional stocks.
 Based on NARDL analysis, Shariah stocks and conventional stocks have both short-run and long-run symmetrical relationship.
-Both Shariah and conventional stocks to any of the macroeconomic factors have similar impact on both Shariah and conventional stocks in the context of Malaysia.

-Based on our Granger Causality analysis, it is identified that interest rate is the only exogenous variable while others are endogenous variables.
-This means that interest rate is the leader among the variables while other variables are the followers.
-Whereby interest rate is the best tool to shock the other variables.
-VDC analysis shows that causality chain from interest rate as the most exogenous followed by crude oil price, inflation rate, and lastly Shariah and conventional stocks.
+Both Shariah and conventional stocks have similar characteristics and the shocks to any of the macroeconomic factors have similar impact on both variable while others are endogenous variables.
+This means that the interest rate is the leader among the variables while other variables are the followers.
+It indicates that the interest rate is the best tool to shock the other variables.
+VDC analysis shows that the causality chain starts from interest rate as the most exogenous followed by crude oil price, inflation rate, and lastly Shariah and conventional stocks.